uusama/UsamaTaha/README.md

 # Usage
 ======
-you can install the program through Cmake using the provided file you will need to download [Dlib model](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2) to be able to run the program . notice this need you to have openCv installed in order to run it.
+you can install the program using the provided Cmake file you will need to download [Dlib model](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2) to be able to run the program . notice this need you to have openCv installed in order to run it.
 # P.S
 =====
-the code is alittle rugh but i couldn't find the time to optmize it
+the code is a little rugh but i couldn't find the time to optmize it

 ### License ###